Beginnings Family Services

 How many embryo donation placements has BFS processed since establishment?

 The first embryo donation baby was born in 2013.
-Since then, more than 50 donors have participated in the program and 43 matches were made as of October 2018.
+Since then, more than 160 donors have participated in the program and over 75 babies have been born since 2013.
+2023 was our busiest year with 18 babies born!

 How many embryo donation placements does BFS process on average per year?